• ECTS

 Objectives

-• To benefit from an in-depth bi-disciplinary training integrated into the LMD structure (internationally recognized), with the possibility of obtaining a Bachelor's degree in Physics, reinforced by courses in Mathematics and Mechanics, in order to continue one's studies in a Master's degree in Physics under the best conditions;
+• Benefit from in-depth dual-discipline training integrated into the internationally recognized LMD structure, with the possibility of obtaining a bachelor's degree in Physics, reinforced by courses in Mathematics and Mechanics, in order to pursue your studies in a Master's program in Physics under the best conditions.

-• To better prepare for the competitive entrance exams of the engineering schools that recruit through a competitive exam reserved for the university stream in L3 (Schools of the GEI Competition: Polytechnique, Mines ParisTech, Ponts ParisTech, Telecom ParisTech, Arts & Metiers ParisTech, SupAéro, ESPCI, other Mines, ...; Schools of the Centrale/Supelec group).
+• Better prepare for entrance exams for engineering schools that recruit through competitive exams reserved for university students in their third year (GEI competitive exam schools: Polytechnique, Mines ParisTech, Ponts ParisTech, Telecom ParisTech, Arts & Metiers ParisTech, SupAéro, ESPCI, other Mines schools, etc.; schools in the Centrale/Supelec group).

 Read more